-This course will reinforce and expand upon previously learned content.
-Students will focus on patient-centered care across the lifespan with a focus on chronic and sub-acute diseases in a variety of healthcare settings.
-Varied clinical experiences will allow the students opportunities to apply essential nursing knowledge, skills, and attitudes to provide safe patient-centered care.
-Prerequisites: CHE 1004 or CHE 1104, BIO 2204, BIO 3304, BIO 2213, CIS 1103, PSY-1013, NUR 1004, NUR 1011.
-The following are co-requisite if not previously completed: NUR 1021, ENG-1113, PSY-3063.
+Previously learned content will be reinforced and expanded upon.
+Based on knowledge of the comprehensive assessment of patients across the lifespan, concepts related to chronic and sub-acute physiologic conditions will be introduced.
+Varied clinical experiences will allow the students opportunity to apply essential nursing knowledge, skills, and attitudes to provide safe patient-centered care.
+90 contact hours of clinical will be included.
+Prerequisites: CHE 1004 or CHE 1104, BIO 2204, BIO 3304, BIO 2213, CIS 1103, PSY 1013, NUR 1004, NUR 1014, NUR 1011.
+The following are co-requisite if not previously completed: NUR 1021, ENG 1113, PSY 3063.